-My cat had cystitis.
+Once a cat has the condition, see a vet who will prescribe antibiotics.
+My cat (25 years ago or more) had cystitis.
 The vet said it was due to stress.
 It was also due to eating dry cat food only, which was recommended by another vet who happened to sell it as well.
 It was Hills l/d.

 The first tip then is to not feed exclusively dry cat food.
-Mix in some canned (wet food) and some raw homemade food ideally although this requires some skill (see Home made Cat food) or treats.
+Mix in some canned (wet food) and some raw homemade food ideally although this requires some skill (see Home-made cat food) or treats.
 Also see cat food recipe.

 Secondly provide plenty of fresh water.
 This can be tap water.
 Bottled water is no good really (see Best Water for Cats).
 The best is pure “energized”, alkaline and toxin-free.
 It is best supplies with one of those automatic fountains.
-See also Cats Drinking Water.
+See also Cats drinking water.

 Third minimise stress for your cat.
 Stress will usually come about as a result of things that we do; arguments, introducing new cats, messy conditions, away too much, poor litter cleaning etc.